Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 - This de-animation will also often occur in words said often and quickly -- i.e. pronouns

 ### Infixes
 Infixes typically follow the stressed syllable in a word.
-However, if the stressed syllable is last, they precede it.
+However, if the stressed syllable is last, they precede it, and if it is first, they follow it.
+They do not change stress patterns.

 They tend to be very short CV constructions.